Home » Paying For School » Public Service Student Loan Forgiveness

 Louisiana

 If you live in the Bayou State, you may be eligible for its Loan Repayment Assistance Program if you meet specific eligibility criteria.
 Healthcare professionals working in shortage areas (HPSAs) in Louisiana may qualify.
-Physicians, psychiatrists, and dentists can receive up to $30,000 annually for an initial three-year commitment, while other healthcare professionals can receive up to $20,000 annually.
+Physicians, psychiatrists, and dentists can receive forgivness up to a set amount annually for an initial three-year commitment.

 Maryland